mooorkey/Prosecutor-Relocation-Optimization/README.md

     return objective, fitness
 ```
 #### Result
-With a bigger population and a variety of assignments, if we do not keep and preserve the elite chromosome, the elite chromosome could be modified and get worse, so it is best to keep the elite.
+With a bigger population and a variety of assignments, if we do not keep and preserve the elite chromosome, the elite chromosome could be modified and get worse, so it is best to keep the elite one.
 <p align='center'>
 	<img width="600" alt="image" src="https://github.com/user-attachments/assets/fdecbac2-2b6c-4dc7-8870-4a38811d3521">
 </p>